IamManchanda/world-of-awesome-places/README.md

 ## Usage (Android)

+Run Android Simulator from Android Studio

 ```
 npm run android # or `yarn android`
 ```

 ## Usage (iOS)

+Running iOS simulator is not required, it will do automatically!

 ```
 npm run iOS # or `yarn iOS`